Consumer Advisory Committee (CAC)

 - our strategies, policies and operational activities around funding, access to, and optimal use of medicines

-- how we can best communicate our decisions, policies and strategies
+- how we can best communicate our decisions, policies and strategies with consumers

-The CAC is an advisory committee to the PHARMAC Board.
+The CAC is an advisory committee to the Pharmac Board.
 All members of the CAC are appointed by the Board.
 CAC provides written reports to the Board, and the CAC Chair attends Board meetings as an observer.
-The Public Health and Disability Act 2000 requires PHARMAC to convene the CAC.
+The Public Health and Disability Act 2000 requires Pharmac to convene the CAC.